A Guide to Solving Common PCBA Prototyping Issues

-Whether you are designing life-saving devices or industrial equipment, PCBAs are a necessary component.
-PCBA designs are becoming increasingly complex yet required to fit in smaller and smaller spaces.
+Whether you are designing life-saving devices or industrial equipment, Printed Circuit Board Assemblies (PCBAs) are a necessity.
+PCBA designs are becoming increasingly complex, and yet, are required to fit in smaller and smaller spaces.

 You may also be tasked with redesigning layouts due to obsolescence or the unavailability of existing components as a result of global supply chain issues.
 Regardless of the cause dictating the requirements, PCBA prototyping is often a needed first step to create a functional product designed for manufacturability.

-From skilled designers to those just starting, there are some PCBA prototyping factors to consider.
-From creating a functional design to making sure it will flow efficiently on the production floor, this article looks at a few issues to keep in mind when designing, building, and testing PCBA prototypes.
+Whether you’re a skilled designer or just starting, there are some PCBA prototyping factors to consider.
+From creating functional designs to making sure it flows efficiently during production, this article looks at common issues to keep in mind when designing, building, and testing PCBA prototypes.

 Why Do You Need PCBA Prototyping?

-It’s critical to verify that a PCBA design is sound before starting a full production run.
-Regardless of how meticulously designers work on a project, there can be errors, miscalculations, and a lack of understanding of the manufacturing process which may jeopardize the project outcome.
-If these issues are not identified before production starts, the result can be costly delays, shutdowns, wasted materials, and labor-intensive iterative redesigns.
+It’s critical to confirm a PCBA design is sound before starting a full production run.
+Regardless of how meticulously designers work on a project, there can be errors.
+Any miscalculations, and a lack of understanding of the manufacturing process can jeopardize the outcome.
+If these issues are not identified before production, it can result in costly delays, shutdowns, wasted materials, and labor-intensive iterative redesigns.

 Investing in PCBA prototyping that takes into account good design practices, testing requirements, and DFM (design for manufacturability) design processes can ensure a smooth design transfer to production.